-Description Check Ground wire is installed and properly terminated at the unit.
-Power wiring is connected to a single phase 208-230V source.
-The power supplied is clean with voltage fluctuations within specifications (±10% of nameplate).
-Power wiring to the Multi F / Multi F MAX outdoor unit is field supplied, solid or stranded, and installed per all local, state, and NEC requirements.
-For Multi F Systems • Communication / connection (power) wiring from the outdoor unit to the indoor unit is minimum 14 gauge, four-conductor, stranded, shielded or unshielded.
+Description Check Ground wire was installed and properly terminated at the unit.
+Power wiring was connected to a single phase 208-230V source.
+The power supplied was clean with voltage fluctuations within specifications (±10% of nameplate).
+Power wiring to the Multi F / Multi F MAX outdoor unit was field supplied, solid or stranded, and installed per all local, state, and NEC requirements.
+For Multi F Systems When the wiring length is up to 130 feet, communication / connection (power) wiring from the outdoor unit to the indoor unit is minimum 14 gauge, four-conductor, stranded, shielded or unshielded.
 If shielded, must be grounded to chassis at the outdoor unit only.
-Use of 14 AWG, four (4) conductor, stranded, shielded or unshielded wire is allowed for lengths up to the published maximum pipe length, plus recommended slack at both ends.
-For Multi F MAX Systems All power wiring / communication cable to be minimum 14 AWG from the Multi F MAX outdoor unit to the BD unit stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes. • Communication / connection (power) wiring from the BD unit to the indoor unit is minimum 14 gauge, four-conductor, stranded, shielded or unshielded.
-If shielded, must be grounded to chassis at the BD unit only. • Use of 14 AWG, four (4) conductor, stranded, shielded or unshielded wire is allowed for lengths up to the published maximum pipe length, plus recommended slack at both ends.
-Power wiring to the outdoor unit and communication / connection (power) cable from the outdoor unit to the indoor units or branch distribution units (Multi F MAX only) are separated per manufacturer's guidelines.
+When the wiring length is GREATER THAN 130 feet, communication / connection (power) wiring from the outdoor unit to the indoor unit is minimum 14 gauge, stranded, shielded or unshielded.
+If shielded, must be grounded to chassis at the outdoor unit only.
+Use a two (2) conductor wire for power; use a two (2) conductor wire for communication / ground.
+Separate the power AT LEAST two (2) inches away from the communication / ground wire.
+For Multi F MAX Systems All power wiring / communication cable to be minimum 14 AWG from the Multi F MAX outdoor unit to the BD unit stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes.
+When the wiring length is up to 130 feet, communication / connection (power) wiring from the BD unit to the indoor unit is minimum 14 gauge, four-conductor, stranded, shielded or unshielded.
+If shielded, must be grounded to chassis at the outdoor unit only.
+When the wiring length is GREATER THAN 130 feet, communication / connection (power) wiring from the BD unit to the indoor unit is minimum 14 gauge, stranded, shielded or unshielded.
+If shielded, must be grounded to chassis at the outdoor unit only.
+Use a two (2) conductor wire for power; use a two (2) conductor wire for communication / ground.
+Separate the power AT LEAST two (2) inches away from the communication / ground wire.
+Power wiring to the outdoor unit and communication / connection (power) cable from the outdoor unit to the indoor units or branch distribution units (Multi F MAX only) were separated per manufacturer's guidelines.
 These cannot be run in the same conduit.
-Communications / connection (power) cable were not ran in the same conduit (outdoor unit to indoor unit or branch distribution unit (Multi F MAX only) as provided in the product installation manual.
+Communications / connection (power) cable were run in the same conduit (outdoor unit to indoor unit or branch distribution unit [Multi F MAX only] as provided in the product installation manual.
 Proper communications cable was used between each indoor unit and its zone controller where applicable.
-Cables are continuous with no splices between terminals.
+No cables were spliced and no wire nuts are present.
 Communication type RS-485-BUS type.
 Used appropriate crimping tool to attach ring or fork terminals at all power wiring and control cable terminations.
-Only LG-supplied Y-cables are used between grouped indoor units, if applicable.
+Only LG-supplied Y-cables were used between grouped indoor units, if applicable.